1801BM1/cpu11/readme.md

 The 1000 signs of Pi calculation test is based on spigot algorithm.
 The digits are the times in 50Hz ticks.
 All models were Wishbone-compatible and run on the DE0 board with the same system configurations, software was placed into static memory with zero wait states.
 LSI-11 was running at 80MHz and results are multiplied by 0.8 to match with other ones.
-Three versions of test with various supported EIS instructions were engaged.
+There are three variants of the test with various combinations of supported EIS instructions.

 | Model    | Frequency     | no EIS | MUL only | MUL/DIV |
 |----------|---------------|--------|----------|---------|